 WLLC 5023.
-Languages, Cultures, and Teaching with Technology (Irregular).
+Languages, Cultures, and Teaching with Technology.
 3 Hours.

 WLLC 5033.
-Languages, Cultures and Teaching with Video (Irregular).
+Languages, Cultures and Teaching with Video.
 3 Hours.

-This course provides senior level undergraduates and graduate students with the knowledge and skills needed to teach and communicate through the use of video as applied to second languages.
+This course provides graduate students with the knowledge and skills needed to teach and communicate through the use of video as applied to second languages.
 Topics of discussion include instructional systems design, development of strong pedagogical strategies for teaching with film, analysis of research focused on subtitling, learning strategies, mental effort, and language and culture development, as well as some videotaping and editing.
-Prerequisite: Senior standing.
+(Typically offered: Spring)

 This course is cross-listed with ENGL 5043.

 WLLC 5063.
-Teaching Foreign Languages on the College Level (Irregular).
+Teaching Foreign Languages on the College Level.
 3 Hours.

 Special investigations in world languages, literatures and cultures.
-May be repeated for up to 6 hours of degree credit.
+(Typically offered: Irregular) May be repeated for up to 6 hours of degree credit.

 WLLC 6553.
 Applied Linguistics Seminar.
 3 Hours.